Peter-Paul/loan_system/README.md

 # loan_system
 Simple loan management system to track progress of installments for a loan.
 Designed with Angular and Bootstrap on the frontend and uses APIs provided by Django server in the backend. trial

-# Loans
+# Frontend

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.4.

-Navigate to the the `loans` folder and run the following commands as instructed
+To run the frontend server on your local machine, navigate to the the `loans` folder and run the following commands as instructed

 ## Install Node Modules

 Run `npm install` to install all node modules within the `package-lock.json` file

 ## Development server